 Pillir, the developer of the innovative EdgeReady Cloud rapid application development low-code solution for ERP- and SAP-centric environments, announces it has released its 2021 “Custom Code and Digital Transformations Market Survey,” The survey was commissioned to provide SAP-centric enterprises benchmark information to help understand the market-wide impact of customization on innovation. conducted by ASUG (Americas' SAP Users' Group).
 ASUG surveyed 110 SAP-centric enterprises to find out how their companies are using custom code in their legacy business applications.
-Conducted in the second quarter of 2021 and reflecting the views of professionals from across the US and Canada, the full report can be downloaded here.
-Pillir will present a webinar exploring the results of the survey on September 29, 2021, 11:00 am PST/2:00 p.m.
-EST. Interested parties can register here.
+Conducted in the second quarter of 2021 and reflecting the views of professionals from across the US and Canada, the full report can be downloaded here and a webinar exploring the results of the survey can be accessed on demand here.

 ASUG’s research revealed that 91% of business users in SAP environments rely on customized departmental applications to run their businesses, representing an overwhelming majority of participants.
 These custom applications facilitate vital functions such as inventory management, CRM, ordering systems, invoicing, accounting, and many other tasks.
 In addition, 45% of the applications in question were developed more than six years ago, which means these systems (and the business logic inherent in them) are antiquated by most standards.

 21% of the users surveyed said that excessive customized code is a barrier to innovation.
 As Pillir has long claimed, the existence of complicated, technologically-overwrought legacy IT environments is a major hindrance to digital transformation, making it expensive and disruptive for companies to convert their systems to cloud-based infrastructures—despite the urgent need to modernize.
 This is referred to as having “technical debt,” which companies are often at a loss to reconcile.